maidsafe/rfcs/proposed/0000-Petname-System.md

 # Unresolved questions

-[1] Would separating Petnames into both Personas and Shares and allowing duplicate Petnames between them compromise the security aspect of this system?
-If this is argued to be irrelevant, would it become more relevant if the Petnames were to be split up further (Wallets, APPs, Personas, Shares, etc…)

-[2] What algorithm can be used to determine if a Petname is "too similar" to another?
+[1] What algorithm can be used to determine if a Petname is "too similar" to another?

-[3] If a user tries to add a Nickname to their Address Book, but there already exists a Nickname the same or similar, what is the resolution process?
+[2] If a user tries to add a Nickname to their Address Book, but there already exists a Nickname the same or similar, what is the resolution process?

-[4] What should the reserved Nickname differentiation character be?
+[3] What should the reserved Nickname differentiation character be?

 * # - Hash
 * % - Percentage Sign
 * + - Plus Sign
 * @ - Arroba

-[5] Should this *always* be displayed or just in the event that there are duplicate Nicknames being displayed?
+[4] Should this *always* be displayed or just in the event that there are duplicate Nicknames being displayed?
 How might the system intelligently, but noninvasively recognize that there are duplicate Nicknames being displayed?

-[6] What number of bytes of the Key should be appended onto the Nickname separated by the reserved character when displayed as Nicknames?
+[5] What number of bytes of the Key should be appended onto the Nickname separated by the reserved character when displayed as Nicknames?

-[7] At what level will the symlink occur?
+[6] At what level will the symlink occur?
 (Datamap, NFS, Drive)

-[8] With the Petname Database spanning across multiple SD Blobs, how will the lookup be implemented?
+[7] With the Petname Database spanning across multiple SD Blobs, how will the lookup be implemented?

-[9] How can the symlink be made free for the user?
+[8] How can the symlink be made free for the user?

 Drive: a symlink to some network location visible on the Drive will presumably be stored in some other StructuredData object, a parent directory for example, the addition of the symlink in that case will be free since the cost is incurred when the parent directory is first PUT onto the network.

-[10] The public SD must be able to be referenced by it's version.
-What threat would a changed Nickname represent to a symlinked Petname?

-[11] If a Persona publicly owns a Share, can they have the same Petname?
-This would implement the `www.`, `blog.`, `xray.` in the Nickname space, which is currently avoided by the proposed system.

-[12] Should Nicknames be a SD type?
-If there is free lookup linking to Nicknames, what happens when the Nickname is changed?
-For sure the Petname that the user is familiar with should *not* change.

-[13] Should an archive folder be used to store old Nicknames?
-They may be free-linked to individual user's Petnames, and need to be retained.
-This can be controlled by a version number.

-[12] What attacks are inherent to this system?
+[9] What attacks are inherent to this system?